-The gummies, while on the tart side, are still kid and adult friendly.
+The gummies, while on the tart side, are still kid and adult-friendly.
 Many buyers report that the gummies stopped them from catching the cold and flu, along with alleviating symptoms.

 A few users report stomach upset after ingestion.

-Although there is no cure for the common cold and many of us self-quarantine when we discover that our work neighbor in the next cubicle has the flu, there is relief.
+Although there is no cure for the common cold, and many of us self-quarantine when we discover that our work neighbor in the next cubicle has the flu, there is relief.
 For instance, taking elderberry gummies can cut your flu downtime in half.
 Instead of being miserable for a week or more, you could be feeling yourself again in just a few days.

-But there is a great deal to learn about elderberry gummies before deciding which product is best for you.
+There is a great deal to learn about elderberry gummies before deciding which product is best for you.
 Some are tart, while others contain added sweeteners.
 Some manufacturers may offer just the elderberry extract in their gummies, while others add additional ingredients that can enhance effectiveness.

 Elderberries are the dark purple berries found on elderberry plants.
 The health benefits of elderberries have been touted since Hippocrates became fond of them in ancient Greece.
 They are high in flavonoids, making them a potent antioxidant.